-The Accounting Hall of Fame inducts a new member for 2013: Sir David Tweedie
+The Accounting Hall of Fame inducts James A. Ohlson 2015

 The Accounting Hall of Fame's international board of electors select one or two honorees each year.
-Ninety influential and respected accountants from academe, accounting practice, government and business have been elected to the Accounting Hall of Fame since its establishment in 1950 at The Ohio State University’s Fisher College of Business.
+Ninety-three influential and respected accountants from academe, accounting practice, government and business have been elected to The Accounting Hall of Fame since its establishment in 1950 at The Ohio State University’s Fisher College of Business.